right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 2. Use her to demonstrate a funny picture you saw of a couple hugging or posing for a photographer.

 3. Grab her hand and put it in yours.
 As you do, look around the place and talk about how she has to be your bodyguard from all the other women.
 If she lets go of your hand or looks at your actions awkwardly, don’t make a big deal out of it.
-Just roll

----

-# CHASE HUGHES

-your eyes at her like she's too silly to realize who she's with and start talking to someone else for a minute or two to rebuild the sense of loss.
+Just rollyour eyes at her like she's too silly to realize who she's with and start talking to someone else for a minute or two to rebuild the sense of loss.
 4. Make her sit on your leg if there is a shortage of chairs.
 When you bring her over to sit on your leg, tell her not to try anything funny.
 Be resistant.

 ## T-AKEAWAYS